Asbjornn/Inception/README.md

 ```
 docker run -v $(pwd)/nginx.conf:/etc/nginx/nginx.conf nginx
 ```
-It link the directory to the container
+It link the directory to the container.
 Really usefull to access to files from the host.
-But less secure cause it can modify the system
+But less secure cause it can modify the system.

 [back to top](#top)